pese-git/cherrypick/cherrypick_annotations/README.md

 - **@module** – Marks a class as a DI module for service/provider registration.
 - **@singleton** – Declares that a method or class should be provided as a singleton.
-- **@instance** – Marks a method or class so that a new instance is provided on each request (not a singleton).
+- **@instance** – Marks a method or class so that a new instance is provided on each request.
-- **@provide** – Marks a method whose return value should be registered as a provider, supporting dependency injection into parameters.
+- **@provide** – Marks a method whose return value should be registered as a provider, supporting DI into its parameters.
-- **@named** – Assigns a string name to a binding for keyed resolution.
+- **@named** – Assigns a string name to a binding for keyed resolution and injection.
 - **@params** – Indicates that a parameter should be injected with runtime-supplied arguments.
+- **@injectable** – Marks a class as eligible for automatic field injection.
+Fields annotated with `@inject` will be injected by the code generator.
+- **@inject** – Marks a field to be automatically injected by the code generator.
+- **@scope** – Declares the DI scope from which a dependency should be resolved for a field.

 These annotations streamline DI configuration and serve as markers for code generation tools such as [`cherrypick_generator`](https://pub.dev/packages/cherrypick_generator).